 The Ocean Biogeographic Information System (OBIS) is an international federation of organisations and people sharing a vision to make marine biogeographic data, from all over the world, freely available over the internet.
 It functions as a web-based provider of global geo-referenced information on marine species.
 It provides a single entry point to query expert databases on species and habitats and provides a variety of tools for visualising relationships between marine species and their environment.
-OBIS is also the information component of the Census of Marine Life Program.
+OBIS was also the information component of the Census of Marine Life Program.

 - to encourage the sharing of marine species data from the Australian region into the OBIS international data network

 - to enable users to search for marine data from the international OBIS network users.

 From here you can find out more information about OBIS Australia and the OBIS program in general.
-Please use the links in the navigation panel to the left to access these functions and the other parts of the OBIS Australia site.
+Please use the links in the navigation panel to access these functions and the other parts of the OBIS Australia site.